 The OPEC oil embargo of the 1970s raised the cost of energy and The Public Utility Regulatory Policies Act of 1978 (PURPA) decreed that public electric utilities must buy excess power generated by small producers at the incremental cost a utility would have to pay if the utility generated the electricity.
 This made electric production from small producers more practical.

 Stephen Hill, grandson of J. D. Bowersock, and the City of Lawrence reached an agreement that included Hill repurchasing the power plant, the construction of a new City Hall upon the bases of the mill's old grain silos and a shared responsibility where the city is responsible for maintaining the dam, while the Hill family is responsible for operating it.
 The turbines and generators were overhauled and the plant began producing enough power to provide electricity for up to 1000 homes.

 Today the Bowersock Mills and Power Company is operated day to day by Stephen Hill's daughter, Sarah Hill-Nelson.
-The seven hydroelectric turbines in the plant are capable of producing 2.35 MW of electricity, enough to power nearly 1800 homes.
-More turbines are on the way- a second power plant is being built on the opposite bank of the Kansas River, where four larger turbines will triple the capacity of the plant.
+The seven hydroelectric turbines in the original plant are capable of producing 2.35 MW of electricity, enough to power nearly 1800 homes.
+The Bowersock Mills and Power Company completed a new powerhouse on the north side of the Kansas River in 2012.
+The new powerhouse replaced the spillway on the north end of the dam and now houses four additional turbine/generators, with a total capacity addition of 4.6 MW.
+The new larger turbines tripled the capacity of the plant.

 2 about Bowersock Mills & Power Plant Bowersock